Heterogeneous Electrocatalysis

 Fuel Cells and Electrolyzers

-The previous section identified the catalyst as the bottleneck for hydrogen energy storage.
-But where exactly does catalysis happen, and what reactions need to be catalyzed?
-The answer lies in two devices: the electrolyzer, which converts electricity into hydrogen, and the fuel cell, which converts hydrogen back into electricity.
-Understanding their internal structure reveals the precise chemical reactions that a catalyst must accelerate — and why those reactions are hard.
+The previous section identified catalysts as the bottleneck for hydrogen energy storage.
+The catalysis occurs inside two devices: the electrolyzer, which converts electricity into hydrogen, and the fuel cell, which converts hydrogen back into electricity.
+Their internal structure reveals the specific reactions a catalyst must accelerate, and why those reactions are hard.

 A proton exchange membrane (PEM) fuel cell converts hydrogen and oxygen into electricity and water.
 It has three layers: